Donald Trump Promised To Tackle These 3 Issues During His First 100 Days [Opinion]

 Donald Trump has been president for only 84 days.
 When he took office on January 20, he promised to tackle multiple issues the country is facing.
 He even went as far to say that he would begin implementing his policy starting within the first hour of his presidency.
-According to Mirror, these three issues Trump promised he would address and put policies in place by April 29.
+According to Mirror, these are three issues Trump promised he would address and put policies in place by April 29.

 Immigration